Department of Electrical and Electronic Engineering

 Paolo Attilio Pegoraro was born in Arzignano (VI) in 1976.
 He received, summa cum laude, the MS degree in Telecommunication Engineering and the PhD in Electronic and Telecommunication Engineering from the University of Padua, respectively in 2001 and 2005.

-Since 2018 he is Associate Professor of Electric and Electronic Measurements at the University of Cagliari, where he also worked as
+Since 2018 he is Associate Professor of Electric and Electronic Measurements at the University of Cagliari (UniCa), where he also worked as

 For teaching activities, he won, in 2019, the "Faculty Course Development Award" (FCDA) from the IEEE Instrumentation and Measurement Society (IMS).
-In UniCa, he is a member of the focus group for the implementation of the Human Resources Strategy for Researchers (HRS4R), the IE self-evaluation committee, the faculty panel of the Doctoral Program in Electronic and Computer Engineering (DRIEI), and the CECAI admissions committee.
+In UniCa, he is a member of the focus group for the implementation of the Human Resources Strategy for Researchers (HRS4R), the IE self-evaluation committee, the faculty panel (he is the coordinator of the curriculum in Electronics and Telecommunications) of the Doctoral Program in Electronic and Computer Engineering (DRIEI), and the CECAI admissions committee.
 He served as internal member of the DRIEI and Industrial Engineering PhD final exam evaluation committees for the XXXIII and XXXIV cycles, respectively.

 He is a senior member of IEEE, IEEE Instrumentation and Measurement Society (for IMS, he serves also a member of the technical committee TC 39, Measurement for power systems) and Italian Association GMEE.
 He is also member of IET TC 38 – Instrument transformers WG 47.
 He is member of the working group on Energy of IEEE European Public Policy Committee (EPPC).

-He has worked, mainly focusing on the definition of algorithms and systemes for measurements and signal processing, in different
+He has worked, mainly focusing on the definition of algorithms and systems for measurements and signal processing, in different

 fields: speech recognition (in Loquendo SpA – ex CSELT, Turin), VoIP (presso Abbeynet SpA, Sestu), audio/video processing, particularly for internet applications, and remote control of electronic instrumentation.
 His reseach interests also include measurements for telecommunications and for traffic monitoring in packet networks.